Table of Contents

 1.2 Conversion from String

-package offers a series of functions to handle these conversions, making it straightforward to transform string representations back into their native data types.
+package that facilitate these conversions, making it easy to turn string representations of data back into native types.

 Atoi

-collection to convert a string into an integer.
+collection that allows you convert a string to an integer.

 str := "12345"